 Includes: Breakfast, Lunch, Dinner

-Day 5: Fuji Five Lakes
+Day 5: Mount Fuji And Fuji Five Lakes

 Includes: Breakfast, Lunch, Dinner